Marathon Swimming For A Cure

 Swimming for a Cure

 Co-founder Doug McConnell has been a competitive pool swimmer since he was a child and continued mastering his craft through college and after.
+As captain of the Men’s Swimming Team at the University of Illinois he was also Most Valuable Swimmer twice and held team records for decades.
+He scored more points for Illinois Men’s swimming than anyone has since WWII.
 In 2009, he moved from the pool to open water.
 Open water swimming as a sport has a small but mighty following.
 ALS has a similarly small but mighty backing.

 “ALS is a narrow disease – it only affects about 6,000 Americans a year.
-Not a lot of people know about it, so it doesn’t attract medical funding often.
+Not a lot of people know about it, so it doesn’t often attract medical funding.
 It’s also a neurodegenerative disease, where the patient slowly starts losing function of their muscles.
 We thought because swimming obviously requires all muscles, it would be a good contrast; combining a niche sport with a niche disease.
-It was my sister who thought to capitalize on the acronym for A Long Swim.” – Doug McConnell, Chicago Athlete Magazine, 2018.
+It was my sister, and co-founder, who thought to capitalize on the acronym for A Long Swim.” – Doug McConnell, Chicago Athlete Magazine, 2018.

-Since its founding, A Long Swim has raised $1 million with its Signature Swims (sponsoring Doug McConnell’s swims of the English Channel, Tampa Bay, Catalina Channel, Manhattan Island, the Molokai Channel and Martha’s Vineyard); Summer Series Open Water Swims (in Lake Michigan, Lake Zurich and Three Oaks Recreational Area, that attract more than 500 swimmers per season); and Sponsored Athletes (embarking on Triathlons, Marathons and other Marathon Swims).
+Since its founding, A Long Swim has raised almost $2 million with its Signature Swims (sponsoring Doug McConnell’s swims of the English Channel, Tampa Bay, Catalina Channel, Manhattan Island, the Molokai Channel and Martha’s Vineyard); Summer Series Open Water Swims (in Lake Michigan, Lake Zurich and Three Oaks Recreational Area, that attract more than 500 swimmers per season); and Sponsored Athletes (embarking on Triathlons, Marathons and other Marathon Swims.)

-These funds benefit collaborative research to find a cure for ALS, one of A Long Swim’s key beliefs.
-In addition, A Long Swim is currently planning an open water swim in the Chicago River, The Chicago River Swim, which will be the first of its kind in almost 100 years.
+These funds benefit collaborative research to find a cure for ALS, A Long Swim’s key mission.
+A Long Swim is currently planning an open water swim in the Chicago River, The Chicago River Swim, which will be the first of its kind in almost 100 years.